Legion of Everblight

 New players will want to get some of the important faction staples as soon as they are ready to expand their battlegroup or learn to use solos and units in concert with their beasts.

-For existing players looking to start Legion as a new faction, brave newbies, or newer players looking for a new warlock:
+For veterans looking to start Legion as a second (or third) faction, brave newbies, or newer players looking for a new warlock:

 Legion of Everblight Models and Units